scientist-softserv/softserv-training-workshops-2023/5-BULKRAX/index.md

   - We must escape the pipe so that the value only gets split on the pipe, and not split on every character.
 Ref: [this code](https://github.com/samvera-labs/bulkrax/blob/main/app/matchers/bulkrax/application_matcher.rb#L36-L43).
   - Another way to have multiple creators would be to use the "_#" syntax. e.g. "creator_1" and "creator_2" could be the column header names.
 The second line tells bulkrax that if it encounters a column heading of "profile" on a CSV, that it should be linked to the "description" attribute on the work.
-> _NOTE: I prefer to explicitly set all mappings for a given parser_

 Restart the server using your preferred method.